 Striving to capture that unique perspective and beauty that I find within ordinary subjects and everyday moments, and drawing attention to how I see the world.

 'I love to celebrate the extraordinary within the ordinary' Something as simple as a fleeting shift between light and shadow, the gesture of a leaf, surprising colour contrasts and textures found in both my interior and exterior worlds.

 Recognising, capturing and sharing the essence of these small moments reinforces a way of living in the present.
 As an artist, it is deeply rewarding when others respond to those observations.

-By recognising, capturing and giving permanence to the essence and mood of these small moments - I find I am living in the present.
-It’s what provides me with the diversity and motivation to paint a series of works ranging from domestic and still life arrangements, to coastal geology or my suburban city environment.
+It's these 'moments' that provide the motivation to paint a series of works ranging from domestic and still life arrangements, to coastal geology or my suburban city environment.

-My arts practice centres firstly around the drawing and compositional stage of each painting.
-I also find that the endless images of stillness and solitude which I intuitively explore and collect through my personal photography, often become a source of reference for my artworks.
+I'm drawn to images of stillness, solitude and quiet, which I intuitively explore and collect through my personal photography.
+These often become a source of reference for my artworks.

 Within my suburban and coastal environments, native flora and natural themes are subjects I consistently engage with and return to.
-Working at a larger scale enhances the unique features and colours I am drawn to which I attempt to infuse in to my work.
+Working at a larger scale enhances the unique features and colours I am drawn to and strive to infuse in my work.

 Jackie has illustrated numerous books for children, including one of her own, 'Me & My Family Tree'